historiesofthefuture/historiesofthefuture/essays/gordin/languages.md

 discuss these directly and indirectly in profound ways.
 In creating worlds that allow explorations of such complex questions, authors sometimes reference the linguistic background against which — and, sometimes, through which — the plot unfolds.
+My interest in these essays is not the aspects of the books that make them “nuclear.”
+I simply want to exploit fact that languages can only remain semi-standardized across broad distances with the constant support of an elaborate infrastructure (an educational system, commerce between urban centers, media, etc.).
-If language comes up explicitly, it is often casually, as an afterthought.
+To imagine a world where those infrastructures break down, we need something massive, and massively destructive.
+Nuclear war fits the bill.
+This is *my* central concern; it is not usually that of the authors.
+In these novels, if language comes up explicitly, it is often casually, as an afterthought.
 In this, it is almost like the earlobes and cufflinks in a classic oil painting, to use the analogy described in a classic essay by [Carlo Ginzburg](https://jhupbooks.press.jhu.edu/content/clues-myths-and-historical-method):